interTwin-eu/itwinai/README.md

 If you want to integrate a new use case, you can follow this [step-by-step guide](https://intertwin-eu.github.io/T6.5-AI-and-ML/docs/How-to-use-this-software.html).

 In order to use the itwinai module a proper software environment needs to be set up.
-Currently there are two ways to do this:
+Currently there are two suggested ways using:
-1. containers
+1. Containers
-2. virtual environments
+2. Virtual Environments

 ## Containers